 Putting an agreement in place is especially useful where the parties have agreed to separate for an extended period before going ahead with a divorce, and where a couple own property and have children.

 Potential reasons to enter into a Separation Agreement

-- Dealing with ongoing financial commitments during the separation period such as mortgage payments and other outgoings.
+- Dealing with ongoing financial commitments during the separation period such as mortgage payments and other outgoings; and

-- Where there are children, ensuring that an agreement is in place to govern financial maintenance and provision for the children sufficient to ensure their ongoing needs are met.Considering and establishing new or interim living arrangements, including whether or not the parties will continue to live together under the same roof and for how long, whether one party will vacate the family home and, if so, how often and when that party will spend time with any children of the family.
+- Where there are children, ensuring that an agreement is in place to meet their ongoing needs and establishing new or interim living arrangements.
+This may include setting out the arrangements where the parties continue to live together under the same roof or where one party vacates the family home, as well as when and for how long each party will spend time with any children of the family.’